 - 4 cups of red kidney beans boiled very soft

-- 1 lb of boned smoked pork chops, cut into small pieces
+- 1 lb of smoked pork chops with bones, cut into small pieces

 - 1 lb of longaniza (spicy pork sausage), cut into slices